SyncfusionExamples/mail-merge-in-word-processor/README.md

 ### Perform Mail Merge

-In this demo, you can preview the mail merge records, merge the records with the document and view it in Document editor.
+In this demo, you can preview the mail merge results (View the merged the document) in Document editor.

 #### Preview Results

-In toolbar, by choosing the **Preview Results** options in **Mail Merge** dropdown, you can preview the current template document with records.
-By clicking this options, following options will show in title bar.
+In toolbar, by choosing the **Preview Results** options in **Mail Merge** dropdown, you can preview the result document.
+By clicking this options, the following options will show in title bar.

 ![image](preview.png)